Kazaa: Lawsuits

-Most recently, in Duluth, Minnesota, the recording industry sued Jammie Thomas-Rasset, a 30-year-old single mother.
+Separately, in Duluth, Minnesota, the recording industry sued Jammie Thomas-Rasset, a 30-year-old single mother.
 On 5 October 2007, Thomas was ordered to pay the six record companies (Sony BMG, Arista Records LLC, Interscope Records, UMG Recordings Inc., Capitol Records Inc. and Warner Bros.
 Records Inc.) $9,250 for each of the 24 songs they had focused on in this case.
 She was accused of sharing a total of 1,702 songs through her Kazaa account.
 Along with attorney fees, this would have cost Thomas half a million dollars.
 Thomas testified that she does not have a Kazaa account, but her testimony was complicated by the fact that she had replaced her computer's hard drive after the alleged downloading took place, and later than she originally said in a pre-trial deposition.
 Thomas-Rasset appealed the verdict and was given a new trial.
 In June 2009 that jury awarded the recording industry plaintiffs a judgment of $80,000 per song, or $1.92 million.
 This is less than half of the $150,000 amount authorized by statute.
 The federal court found the award "monstrous and shocking" and reduced it to $54,000.
 The recording industry offered to accept a settlement of $25,000, with the money going to charities that support musicians.
 Apparently undaunted, Thomas-Rasset was able to obtain a third trial on the issue of damages.
 In November 2010 she was again ordered to pay for her violation, this time $62,500 per song, for a total of $1.5 million.
 Her attorneys raised a challenge to the constitutional validity of massive statutory damages, where actual damages would have been $24.
 But this challenge was rejected by the supreme court in 2013.
 The final judgement against Thomas-Rasset was $222,000.